-Computed Tomography (CT) allows us to acquire and reconstruct thin, cross-sectional images (also called slices) of a body part, eliminating the superimposition of structures that occur in conventional radiography.
+VSC’s 64-slice Computed Tomography (CT) is faster and provides better images than our previous 8-slice CT.
+It allows us to acquire and reconstruct thin, cross-sectional images (also called slices) of a body part, eliminating the superimposition of structures that occur in conventional radiography.
 CT is also much more sensitive to differences in tissue density when compared to radiology.
-CT is usually the imaging modality of choice for evaluating bony lesions but can also be used to evaluate soft tissue structures.
+It is usually the imaging modality of choice for evaluating bony lesions but can also be used to evaluate soft tissue structures.

 We commonly perform CT scans of the following:

 Veterinary Specialty Center has two digital radiology suites for diagnostic radiology and one Fluoroscopy suite for contrast and interventional procedures.

 Our entire radiology department is filmless which means that all radiographic studies (XRays) are digital and transferred to our PACS system.
 Digital radiography has superior image, increases efficiency in daily workflow, decreases exposure of personnel to ionizing radiation, and allows us to integrate all imaging studies for each patient.

 Fluoroscopy is a moving x-ray.
 This moving image is transmitted to a monitor so that the body part and motion can be seen in detail.
 The C-arm fluoroscopy unit is used to perform dynamic studies, including evaluation for tracheal collapse, swallowing dysfunction, and intravenous pyelography (IVP) for ectopic ureters.
 It is also used for interventional cardiology procedures.
 The unit can be rotated around the patient to obtain different views without changing the position of the animal.